alphatrann/invoicely/README.md

 - Use functional and declarative programming patterns
 - Structure files: exported component, subcomponents, helpers, static content, types

-## 🤝 Contributing

-We welcome contributions to Invoicely!
-Please follow these guidelines:

-### Branch Naming Convention

-- Format: `profilename/featurename`
-- Examples: `john/add-dark-mode`, `sarah/fix-invoice-validation`

-### Pull Request Guidelines

-- **PR Title Format**: `type: description`
-  - `feature: add invoice templates`
-  - `fix: resolve authentication redirect issue`
-  - `chore: update dependencies`

-### Development Workflow

-1. Fork the repository
-2. Create a feature branch following the naming convention
-3. Make your changes following the code style guidelines
-4. Test your changes thoroughly
-5. Submit a pull request with a descriptive title and description

-### Important Notes

-- **Do NOT push database migrations** - Migrations should be reviewed and managed by maintainers
-- Ensure all tests pass before submitting
-- Follow the existing code style and conventions
-- Update documentation for any new features

-### Code Review Process

-- All PRs require review from at least one maintainer
-- Ensure your code follows TypeScript best practices
-- Write meaningful commit messages
-- Keep PRs focused and atomic

 ## 📚 Libraries and Documentation

 ### Core Documentation